-The Italians are responsible for most of my favourite comfort food and these risotto balls are right up there with the best.
+The Italians are responsible for most of my favourite comfort food and these fried risotto balls are right up there with the best.
 It is largely a peasant dish designed to use up leftovers.

 I have waxed lyrical about risotto in a previous recipes, it is one of my many ideas of food heaven.

 This takes cooled risotto, wraps it in breadcrumbs, deep-fries it and makes it food heaven²!

 I do have a confession the notion of leftover risotto is alien to me!